savchenko/windows10/README.md

 ## Mode of operation
-Main Windows installation has only whitelisted access to the bare necessary:
+Main Windows installation has whitelisted access only to the practically necessary services:

 - OSCP
 - Updates
 - NTP
 - SSH/sFTP
 - Intranet SMB

 ## Changing the system
-Large number of changes are made using MS-provided "Traffic restriction policy" Number of settings are applied via direct registry injection instead of a GPO import.
+Number of changes are made using MS-provided "Traffic restriction policy".
+Multiple settings are applied via direct registry injection instead of a GPO import.
 I can only quote Microsoft, here:

 > To turn off Messaging cloud sync:
 >    There is no Group Policy corresponding to this registry key.